ollypom/mysfits/README.md

 If you a leverage a Local DynamoDB Instance, the variable `MYSFIT_ENV=LOCAL` will need to be exported before using the scripts.
-If you do not export this, a DynamoDB table will be created in AWS, and sample data will be loaded into it the cloud.
+If you do not export this, a DynamoDB table will be created in AWS, and sample data will be loaded into the cloud.

 ### Browse to the Frontpage